Academic orientation for refugees

 Please be aware that you can only attend our open office hour after you participated in both our goup advsing sessions or, alternatively, successfully participated in the #UHHhilft program.

 Drop-in office hours:

 Currently, our drop-in office hours had to be canceled until further notice due to the spreading of the corona virus.
-Please contact us via email to email@example.com or 'drop in' during our virtual office hours in Zoom
+Please contact us via email to email@example.com, get in touch with us by phone or 'drop in' during virtual office hours in Zoom.

 In Zoom, we will be available through the following links at the following times: